 Leaders today need to add to their leadership toolkits qualities, such as inclusiveness, that were less critical in the past.
 Inspiring and engaging a diverse workforce requires leaders to value the strengths of those different from themselves.
 The traditional form of leadership is heavy on masculine strengths – e.g., confidence, directness, and decisiveness.
 Today’s leaders must also be collaborative, empathetic, intuitive and vulnerable (feminine strengths).

 In this workshop, participants will explore the differences between masculine and feminine styles of thinking, working and leading – and the strengths of both styles.
-We will establish a common understanding of “masculine” and “feminine” and recognize that these terms are not the same as “male” and “female”; masculine and feminine qualities appear in both men and women.
-Stereotyping is avoided by using the prototypes of masculine and feminine approaches from Caroline Turner’s book – Fran (the feminine) and Max (the masculine).
-Participants will learn that they all have both (are “Frax”) and can be “Frax-wise.”
+They will recognize that these terms are not the same as “male” and “female”; masculine and feminine qualities appear in both men and women.
+In managing and working with others, the best leaders recognize and value both approaches.
+That increases engagement – and leads to better results.

 - An understanding of what a “masculine” vs. a “feminine” style of leadership looks like – and when each is most effective.

 - An awareness that each of us naturally has both masculine and feminine strengths and can be more effective by leveraging both.

 - Skills to become a more “wholistic” leader (using and modeling both styles).